Minnesota Multiphasic Personality Inventory: MMPI-2 in Korean

 The Korean MMPI-2 was initially translated by Kyunghee Han through a process of multiple rounds of translation (English to Korean) and back-translation (Korean to English), and it was tested in a sample of 726 Korean college students.
 In general, the test-retest reliabilities in the Korean sample were comparable to those in the American sample.
 For both culture samples, the median test-retest reliabilities were found to be higher for females than for males: 0.75 for Korean males and 0.78 for American males, whereas it was 0.85 for Korean females and 0.81 for American females.
 After retranslating and revising the items with minor translation accuracy problems, the final version of the Korean MMPI-2 was published in 2005.
 The published Korean MMPI-2 was standardized using a Korean adult normative sample, whose demographics were similar to the 2000 Korean Census data.
 Compared to the U. S. norm, scale means of Korean norm were significantly elevated; however, the reliabilities and validity of the Korean MMPI-2 were still found to be comparable with the English MMPI-2.
 The Korean MMPI-2 was further validated by using a Korean psychiatric sample from inpatient and outpatient facilities of Samsung National Hospital in Seoul.
 The internal consistency of the MMPI-2 scales for the psychiatric sample was comparable to the results obtained from the normative samples.
 Robust validity of the Korean MMPI-2 scales was evidenced by correlations with the SCL-90-R scales, behavioral correlates, and therapist ratings.
 The Korean MMPI-2 RF was published in 2011 and it was standardized using the Korean MMPI-2 normative sample with minor modifications.

 MMPI-2 in Hmong

 The MMPI-2 was translated into the Hmong language by Deinard, Butcher, Thao, Vang and Hang.
 The items for the Hmong-language MMPI-2 were obtained by translation and back-translation from the English version.
 After linguistic evaluation to ensure that the Hmong-language MMPI-2 was equivalent to the English MMPI-2, studies to assess whether the scales meant and measured the same concepts across the different languages.
 It was found that the findings from both the Hmong-language and English MMPI-2 were equivalent, indicating that the results obtained for a person tested with either version were very similar.

-MMPI-3

-The MMPI-3 is currently available in English, French (for Canada) and Spanish forms.